Hair Transplant Surgery in Delhi

 Finesteride is an enzyme inhibitor which acts at molecular level to stop hair loss and stimulate hair growth.
 It inhibits the activity of androgenic harmones on scalp hair follicles.
 It is an oral medication and used in a dosage of 1 mg per day.
 Finesteride is not approved for use in females.
 Prolonged use of the medicine gives better results and it may be combined with minoxidil and surgical hair restoration for optimum benefits.

 Advanced techniques of surgical hair transplantation can replace the lost hair and reshape the hairline.
 This is done using your own hair, which grows naturally and permanently.
 The transplanted hair can be washed, trimmed and styled as one wants.
 The gold standard surgical procedure is ‘Follicular Unit Hair Transplantation’.
-Other relatively recent method is ‘Follicular Unit Extraction’.
+Another relatively recent method is ‘Follicular Unit Extraction’.

 The follicular unit is a physiological entity and consists of one, two, three or four hair growing in a cluster.
 The hair growth is better when the follicular unit is kept intact during transplantation.

 Hair transplantation surgery is based on the principle of ‘Donor Dominance’.
 Hair at the back and sides of the scalp continue to grow throughout the life a person.
-These hairs are resistant to the hormonal influence.
+These hairs are resistant to hormonal influence.
 When the hair is transplanted to the bald area, it continues to grow naturally.

 CANDIDATES FOR SURGERY